davidnoq/Foodcraft/sprint4.md

 **Backend**
 - added DELETE function for user accounts
 - added DELETE function for removing single recipe from user's list
-- added GET function for recipe instructions
+- added handler for retrieving instructions of a specific recipe through a GET request to Spoonacular endpoint
-- added function for Featured Recipes
+- added handler for generating a random recipe
 - added GET function for frontend to retrieve username
 - added GET function to find a specific recipe within a user's list
+- refactored new recipe handler to generate five recipe recommendations based on user inputted ingredients instead of just one
+- created unit tests for new changes
 # List unit tests for frontend
 - Used Cypress component tests for unit testing
 - Search component isolated and tested buttons, increments, visual texts, and type function